Hjorthmedh/RGCmorphology/ms/intro.md

 # Abstract

 There are estimated to be around 20 different types of retinal ganglion cells in the mouse retina.
-Recently developed genetic markers allow for the identification and targeting of specific retinal ganglion cell (RGC) types, which have different functional and morphological features.
+Recently-developed genetic markers allow for the identification and targeting of specific retinal ganglion cell (RGC) types, which have different functional and morphological features.
 The purpose of this study was to develop